simtopia/verbs-examples/docs/source/pages/aave_liquidator.rst

-Aave liquidator
+Aave Liquidator
 ================

-The structure of the simulation is very similar to the :doc:`/pages/uniswap`, so we will focus on the liquidator logic, namely

-    ... the liquidator agent checks whether a liquidation is profitable before making the liquidation call:
+The structure of the simulation is very similar to the :doc:`/pages/uniswap`, so we will focus on the liquidator logic, namely the liquidator agent checks whether a liquidation is profitable before making the liquidation call:

 * They check the amount of collateral that they would get by liquidation a fraction of a loan.

 * They check the price of the trade in Uniswap necessary to close the short position in the debt asset.

 * If they get a profit after closing their short position in the debt asset, then they make the transaction.

 These three steps are coded in the ``accountability()`` method of the :py:class:`LiquidatorAgent`

 .. code-block:: python

    def accountability(self, env, liquidation_address, amount: int) -> bool:
        """
        Makes the accountability of a liquidation and returns a boolean indicating whether the liquidation is profitable or not
        """

        try:
            liquidation_call_event = self.pool_implementation_abi.liquidationCall.call(
                env,
                self.address,
                self.pool_address,
                [
                    self.token_a_address,
                    self.token_b_address,
                    liquidation_address,
                    amount,
                    True,
                ],
            )[1]
        except verbs.envs.RevertError:
            return False

        decoded_liquidation_call_event = (
            self.pool_implementation_abi.LiquidationCall.decode(
                liquidation_call_event[-1][1]
            )
        )

        debt_to_cover = decoded_liquidation_call_event[0]
        liquidated_collateral_amount = decoded_liquidation_call_event[1]

        quote = self.quoter_abi.quoteExactOutputSingle.call(
            env,
            self.address,
            self.quoter_address,
            [
                (
                    self.token_a_address,
                    self.token_b_address,
                    debt_to_cover,
                    self.uniswap_fee,
                    0,
                )
            ],
        )[0]
        amount_collateral_from_swap = quote[0]
        return amount_collateral_from_swap < liquidated_collateral_amount

-Let's break the code in terms of the actions that the Liquidator takes:
+Let's break down the code in terms of the actions that the Liquidator takes:

 * Check the amount of collateral that they would get by liquidation a fraction of a loan.